shangdongyang/shangdongyang.github.io/_pages/includes/others.md

 - *2018.08*, Excellent Paper Report, the 5th Seminar on Agents and Multi-agent System of CCF

 # 📚 Courses
-- Data Structure, Undergraduate Courses at NJUPT
+- Data Structure, Undergraduate Course at NJUPT

 <!--
 # 💻 Internships